manufactureduson/mds-builder/README.md

 ## Checks

 Power sources :
+Need to tight OE to 5v
 3v3 : OK
 5v : OK
 2.5v : OK
-1.1v : NOK
+1.1v : OK

 Communication with ESP32-C2 : OK
 Used Arduino + UART, after pressing the reset button on the board, the ESP32-C2 sends a message on the UART.